Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

-See the previous section for a summary which emphasizes blow-up loops.
+For a nontechnical overview recall section \ref{Over}.
+The previous section \ref{LoopStar} has introduced blow-up loops and blow-up stars as our central concepts for the analysis of ODE blow-up in the complex plane; see definitions \ref{defloop} and \ref{defstar}.
 Methodically, our approach is largely based on \cite{Ilya}.
-For illustration, the eight sections \ref{Ric}--\ref{RecC2} and \ref{C2m}--\ref{Con} are dedicated to specific classes of examples.
-In section \ref{Ric}, and as a warm-up, we revisit autonomous scalar quadratic Riccati ODEs in the complex domain.
-Scalar polynomial ODEs, which remain relevant within complex one-dimensional separatrices of blow-up saddles, are reviewed in section \ref{Scalar}.
-Section \ref{LinC2} studies autonomous linear ODEs in $\C^2$ and $\CP^2$.
+For ample illustration, but also for preparation of proofs, the eight sections \ref{Ric}-\ref{RecC2} and \ref{C2m}-\ref{Con} are dedicated to specific classes of examples.
+In section \ref{Ric}, and as a warm-up towards blow-up, we revisit autonomous scalar quadratic Riccati ODEs in the complex domain.
+Our previous work on scalar complex polynomial ODEs, which remains relevant within complex one-dimensional separatrices of blow-up saddles, is reviewed in section \ref{Scalar}.
+As an indispensable preparation for our analysis of nonlinear blow-up by ``linearization at infinity'', section \ref{LinC2} studies autonomous linear ODEs in $\C^2$ and $\CP^2$.
 A first application of complex Euler multipliers, and the associated language of complex foliations, is blow-up in reciprocally linear ODEs and their reduction to the linear case; see section \ref{RecC2}.
-The main theoretical section \ref{B} studies blow-up equilibria, in projective coordinates, by analytic diagonalization.
-The results amount to, and rigorously justify, a formal linearization ``at infinity''.
-In particular, linearization at nonresonance provides a precise quantitative description of the actual Masuda discrepancies ``after'' blow-up, and their vanishing for blow-up loops.
+Our main results, in section \ref{B}, study blow-up loops and blow-up stars near blow-up equilibria, in projective coordinates.
+See theorem \ref{thmloop}.
+The results amount to, and rigorously justify, analytic ``linearization at infinity''.
+In particular, linearization at nonresonance provides a precise quantitative description of the actual Masuda discrepancies \eqref{discrepancy} ``after'' blow-up, and their vanishing along blow-up loops.
 Section \ref{C2m} addresses blow-up in $m$-homogeneous polynomial ODEs.
-Section \ref{Ham} comments on the general case of polynomial Hamiltonian ODEs, alias algebraic leaves which are compact Riemann surfaces.
+Section \ref{Ham} comments on the general case of polynomial Hamiltonian ODEs, where the linearization approach of section \ref{B} fails.
+Instead we resort to complex energy surfaces, as algebraic leafs, i.e. as compact Riemann surfaces.
 The quadratic Weierstrass and the cubic Duffing pendulum are simple examples.
-In section \ref{Fuji} we return to the original PDE motivation of sections \ref{RBlow-up}--\ref{C2}\,: two-mode Galerkin caricatures \eqref{ODEb}, \eqref{ODEa} of the Masuda paradigm.
-Following the theoretical section \ref{B}, section \ref{Car} studies these ODEs at infinity $[\xi\!:\!\eta\!:\!0]\in\CP^1\subset\CP^2$, via the projective compactifications \eqref{ODExG}\,--\,\eqref{ODEwG2} in $\CP^2$.
-We distinguish spatially symmetric heterogeneous quadratic coefficients $\mathbf{b}(\xi)$ in \eqref{PDEb}, and certain spatially antisymmetric perturbations.
+In section \ref{Fuji} we return to the original PDE motivation of sections \ref{RBlow-up}-\ref{C2}\,: crude two-mode Galerkin caricatures \eqref{ODEb}, \eqref{ODEa} of the Masuda paradigm.
+Section \ref{Fuji} follows the linearization approach of section \ref{B} and studies these ODEs ``at infinity'' $[\xi\!:\!\eta\!:\!0]\in\CP^1\subset\CP^2$, via the projective compactifications \eqref{ODExG}-\eqref{ODEwG2} in $\CP^2$.
+We highlight and compare spatially symmetric heterogeneous quadratic coefficients $\mathbf{b}(\xi)$ in \eqref{PDEb}, and certain spatially antisymmetric modifications.
 The conclusions of section \ref{Fuji} on Masuda detours, blow-up loops and real-time blow-up stars are summarized, once again, in section \ref{Con}.
+Section \ref{PDElift} admits a broader class of PDE variants of \eqref{PDEb}: complex parabolic reaction-drift-diffusion equations on the circle.
+This class encompasses all polynomial examples of complex planar ODE blow-up of our present paper and lifts them to a specific PDE context.
 We conclude with comments on previous literature and further perspectives of our sketch, as summarized at the beginning of section \ref{Com}.